 by Mike Ratliff

-Beloved, do not believe every spirit, but test the spirits to see whether they are from God, for many false prophets have gone out into the world.
-By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God, and every spirit that does not confess Jesus is not from God.
-This is the spirit of the antichrist, which you heard was coming and now is in the world already.
-Little children, you are from God and have overcome them, for he who is in you is greater than he who is in the world.
-They are from the world; therefore they speak from the world, and the world listens to them.
-We are from God.
-Whoever knows God listens to us; whoever is not from God does not listen to us.
-By this we know the Spirit of truth and the spirit of error.
-(1 John 4:1-6 ESV)
+1 Beloved, do not believe every spirit, but test the spirits to see whether they are from God, because many false prophets have gone out into the world.
+2 By this you know the Spirit of God: every spirit that confesses that Jesus Christ has come in the flesh is from God; 3 and every spirit that does not confess Jesus is not from God; this is the spirit of the antichrist, of which you have heard that it is coming, and now it is already in the world.
+4 You are from God, little children, and have overcome them; because greater is He who is in you than he who is in the world.
+5 They are from the world; therefore they speak as from the world, and the world listens to them.
+6 We are from God; he who knows God listens to us; he who is not from God does not listen to us.
+By this we know the spirit of truth and the spirit of error.
+1 John 4:1-6 (NASB)

 It is one thing to confess Christ or profess to be a Christian and quite another to live and walk before the face of God within that confession or profession in obedience to God and His Word.
 There are so many in our time who claim to be Christians, but whose lives are marked by them speaking and living according to the world and its ways.
 I, like many of you, have become very perplexed when certain Christian leaders who profess all the right things are then seen to fellowship with those who are obvious apostates.
 If we are not careful and properly focused in our devotion, which is the definition of godliness, we can become discouraged because we are looking to men rather than our Saviour for the proper way to walk, minister, and confront false doctrine.

-Now the Spirit expressly says that in later times some will depart from the faith by devoting themselves to deceitful spirits and teachings of demons, through the insincerity of liars whose consciences are seared, who forbid marriage and require abstinence from foods that God created to be received with thanksgiving by those who believe and know the truth.
-For everything created by God is good, and nothing is to be rejected if it is received with thanksgiving, for it is made holy by the word of God and prayer.
-(1 Timothy 4:1-5 ESV)
+1 But the Spirit explicitly says that in later times some will fall away from the faith, paying attention to deceitful spirits and doctrines of demons, 2 by means of the hypocrisy of liars seared in their own conscience as with a branding iron, 3 men who forbid marriage and advocate abstaining from foods which God has created to be gratefully shared in by those who believe and know the truth.
+4 For everything created by God is good, and nothing is to be rejected if it is received with gratitude; 5 for it is sanctified by means of the word of God and prayer.
+1 Timothy 4:1-5 (NASB)

-But the spirit expressly says, that in later times some shall leave of the belief, taking heed to spirits of delusion and instructions of demons; in hypocrisy of speaking lies their own conscience being seared, restraining to marry, to be at a distance from foods which God created for participation with thankfulness to the ones trustworthy and recognizing the truth.
-For every creation of God is good, and nothing to be spurned, with thankfulness being received.
-For it is sanctified through the word of God, and intercession.
-(1 Timothy 4:1-5 word-for-word translation from Koine Greek to English)
+1 But the spirit expressly says, that in later times some shall leave of the belief, taking heed to spirits of delusion and instructions of demons; 2 in hypocrisy of speaking lies their own conscience being seared, 3 restraining to marry, to be at a distance from foods which God created for participation with thankfulness to the ones trustworthy and recognizing the truth.
+4 For every creation of God is good, and nothing to be spurned, with thankfulness being received.
+5 For it is sanctified through the word of God, and intercession.
+1 Timothy 4:1-5 (translated from the NA28 Greek text)

 Think of what is being taught in the visible church in our time about tolerance for everyone’s “religion.”
 That is, everyone’s religion except that of those who have not compromised the faith while holding fast to Jesus Christ as our only propititiation for our sins.
 These same hypocrites hold to a form of Christianity that is focused on the man rather than God.
 These are in unbelief when it comes to the sovereignty of God over all of creation.
 They exalt the Free Will of man over God’s sovereignty.
 Through this they conform to the world’s teaching of relativism and pragmatism which are the deceitful teachings of demons.
 When we preach and teach the exclusivity of the Biblical Gospel, they proclaim that we are bigots and Pharisees.

-If you put these things before the brothers, you will be a good servant of Christ Jesus, being trained in the words of the faith and of the good doctrine that you have followed.
-Have nothing to do with irreverent, silly myths.
-Rather train yourself for godliness; for while bodily training is of some value, godliness is of value in every way, as it holds promise for the present life and also for the life to come.
-The saying is trustworthy and deserving of full acceptance.
-For to this end we toil and strive, because we have our hope set on the living God, who is the Savior of all people, especially of those who believe.
-Command and teach these things.
-(1 Timothy 4:6-11 ESV)
+6 In pointing out these things to the brethren, you will be a good servant of Christ Jesus, constantly nourished on the words of the faith and of the sound doctrine which you have been following.
+7 But have nothing to do with worldly fables fit only for old women.
+On the other hand, discipline yourself for the purpose of godliness; 8 for bodily discipline is only of little profit, but godliness is profitable for all things, since it holds promise for the present life and also for the life to come.
+9 It is a trustworthy statement deserving full acceptance.
+10 For it is for this we labor and strive, because we have fixed our hope on the living God, who is the Savior of all men, especially of believers.

 George Swinnock, English Puritan (1627 – November 10, 1673) and contemporary of John Bunyan, was a worthy minister of the gospel.
 He was ejected from his pulpit in 1662 for nonconformity like Bunyan, although he was able to preach again briefly before his death after the 1672 Indulgence.
 The following quote is from a sermon of his based on v7 from the passage above.